cryptomator/newsletter/src/content/hub-1.3.0-release-on-prem.md

 ## 📚 Documentation

-Please have a look into our documentation to see the [Account Key](https://docs.cryptomator.org/en/latest/hub/your-account/) in action, the new [Vault Management](https://docs.cryptomator.org/en/latest/hub/vault-management/) and the changes regarding [Vault Access](https://docs.cryptomator.org/en/latest/hub/access-vault/).
+Please have a look into our documentation to see the [Account Key](https://docs.cryptomator.org/en/latest/hub/your-account/) in action, the new [Vault Management](https://docs.cryptomator.org/en/latest/hub/vault-management/), changes regarding [Vault Access](https://docs.cryptomator.org/en/latest/hub/access-vault/) and some [FAQs](https://cryptomator.org/blog/2023/12/01/hub-1.3.0/#-frequently-asked-questions).

 If you have any questions, please do not hesitate to contact us at hub@cryptomator.org